 Tests have probably never been as important as they are today.
 For example, consider just one type of testing-academic aptitude.
 Every year more than 2.5 million students take tests that are designed to measure academic progress or suitability, and the testing process begins early in students' lives.
 Some presecondary schools require certain tests, and thousands of children take them each year.
 When these students become adolescents and want to get into college preparatory schools, tens of thousands will take a screening examination.
 Few students who want to go to a 4-year college can avoid taking a college entrance test.
-The SAT alone is given to some 2 million high-school students each year.
+The SAT Reasoning Test alone is given to some 2 million high-school students each year.
 Another 100,000 high-school seniors take other tests in order to gain advanced placement in college.

 These figures do not include the 75,000 people who take a special test for admission to business school or the 148,000 who take a Law School Admission Test-or tests for graduate school, medical school, dental school, the military, professional licenses, and others.
 In fact, the Educational Testing Service alone administers more than 11 million tests annually in 181 countries (Gonzalez, 2001).
+Nor do they include the millions of tests given around the world for research and evaluation purposes (Black & William, 2007; Marsh et al., 2006).
 As sources of information about human characteristics, the results of these tests affect critical life decisions.